tjbencomo/col11a1-manuscript/README.md

 See the pipeline repository for full details.

 The fully annotated mutations for the 53 SCCs we processed are also available to download from our manuscript on the journal's website.
-Download the supplementary file and rename it `lee.maf` if you'd prefer to skip the pipeline.
+Download the supplementary file, decompress with `gunzip`, and rename it `lee.maf` if you'd prefer to skip the pipeline.

 ### 2. Reannotate Pickering and Cho mutations
 Previously published callsets from [Pickering](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4367811/) (39 SCCs) and [Durinck](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3187561/)